siblings, meet rivalry

 PS I’d totally go to “that conference” with you and sit in the corner and laugh!

-10. Ashley said,
+10. Ashley replied:

 Who gets to sit at the front of the bathtub, who gets which color towel (both always want the same one, regardless of color), etc etc..

-11. USELESS MAN said,
+11. USELESS MAN replied:

 Fighting over singing.
 One wants to sing one song, the other another. then one sings it too fast, and while the other is complaining, the first starts singing another song.
 That makes the second upset because the first won’t start over to let the second sing along.